Illustatrations from Hunchback of Notre Dame

 Victor Hugo's Hunchback of Notre Dame has been inspiring artists of all kinds since it was first published in 1831.

-From painters to musician to dancers, to sculptors etc. And being a the classic book it has been illustrated by various artists since the beginning.
+It has inspired creative types from painters to musician to dancers, to sculptors and more.
+And being a classic book it has been illustrated by various artists since the beginning.

 (Pictures are more or less in order as they occur in the novel.
 Also there are a tons more of illustrations from Hunchback.)